Ellipsis: In Spanish

 In Spanish, the ellipsis is commonly used as a substitute of et cetera at the end of unfinished lists.
 So it means "and so forth" or "and other things".

 Other use is the suspension of a part of a text, or a paragraph, or a phrase or a part of a word because it is obvious, or unnecessary, or implied.
 For instance, sometimes the ellipsis is used to avoid the complete use of expletives.

 When the ellipsis is placed alone into a parenthesis (...) or—less often—between brackets [...], which is what happens usually within a text transcription, it means the original text had more contents on the same position but are not useful to our target in the transcription.
 When the suppressed text is at the beginning or at the end of a text, the ellipsis does not need to be placed in a parenthesis.

 The number of dots is three and only three.
+They should have no space in between them nor with the preceding word, but there should be a space with the following word (except if they are followed by a punctuation sign, such as a comma).